remarkjs/remark-yaml-config/readme.md

 [**remark**][remark] plugin to configure it with YAML frontmatter.
 This requires [`remark-frontmatter`][remark-frontmatter] as well.

-## Note!
+## Important!

-This plugin is ready for the new parser in remark ([`micromark`](https://github.com/micromark/micromark), see [`remarkjs/remark#536`](https://github.com/remarkjs/remark/pull/536)).
+This plugin is affected by the new parser in remark ([`micromark`](https://github.com/micromark/micromark), see [`remarkjs/remark#536`](https://github.com/remarkjs/remark/pull/536)).
-No change is needed: it works exactly the same now as it did before!
+Use version 4 while you’re still on remark 12.
-(note that the settings accepted by remark changed though)
+Use version 5 for remark 13+.

 ## Install